pmorelli92/bunnify/README.md

 **Minimal dependencies:** Bunnify is built on top of `github.com/rabbitmq/amqp091-go`, which means that it doesn't add any unnecessary dependencies to your project.

-## Experimental

-Important Note: Bunnify is currently in an early stage of development.
-This means that the API may change substantially in the coming weeks.

-I encourage you to test Bunnify thoroughly in a development or staging environment before using it in a real work environment.
-This will allow you to become familiar with its features and limitations, and help me identify any issues that may arise.

 ## Motivation

 Every workplace I have been had their own AMQP library.
 Most of the time the problems that they try to solve are reconnection, logging, correlation, handling the correct body type for events and dead letter.
 Most of this libraries are good but also built upon some other internal libraries and with some company's specifics that makes them impossible to open source.